flabbyninja/inspire/README.md

 ## 9. Password Generator

-Users hsould be able to specify the nuber of characters, and whether it should include symbols and the site will generate a password.
+Users should be able to specify the number of characters, and whether it should include symbols and the site will generate a password.

 Users should be able to copy the new password to the clipborad with a button.

 ## 10. You own website to showcase all of these projects

-Make the site populate teh portfolio automatically from GitHub given a list of repositories.
+Make the site populate the portfolio automatically from GitHub given a list of repositories.
 All the content should be part of each GitHub project.